 To be considered for the Accelerated Master's Program in MCB, students must meet these criteria at the time of application:

-Applications for the MCB Accelerated Master's Program are accepted on a twice yearly basis.
+Applications for the MCB Accelerated Master's Program are accepted on a twice yearly basis, in November and April.
 Admitted students begin the program the semester following admission.
-Applications are completed through the UA Graduate College; applications for the Spring 2019 semester are due by Monday, October 1, 2018.
+Applications are completed through the UA Graduate College.
+Please check the MCB website for specific application deadlines: MCB AMP

 To apply, students must complete the University of Arizona Graduate College Application.
 For the program of study, "Molecular and Cellular Biology MS" should be selected.
 As part of the application process, students will be asked to submit a personal statement.
 The personal statement should be no longer than one page in length with standard formatting (e.g. 12-point Time font, single spacing, and one-inch margins), and should include reasons for applying to the MCB-AMP program, a summary of research already completed, and future plans.